vinhqdang/estimate_quantile/Final_Report.md

 ### 5.3.
 Evaluation Metrics

-Each algorithm was evaluated on the following metrics:
+Each algorithm was evaluated on its **final-state accuracy** and performance.
+The methodology is as follows:

+1. The entire stream of 96,263 data points is fed into the algorithm.
+2. After the entire stream has been processed, the final state of the algorithm's internal summary is used for querying.
+3. The true quantiles are calculated by sorting the complete, 96,263-point dataset.
+4. The error is then calculated **once** for each target quantile by comparing the algorithm's final estimate against the true final value.

+The specific metrics collected were:
 *   **Insertion Time:** The total wall-clock time required to insert all 96,263 data points into the sketch.
 *   **Memory Usage:** The maximum resident memory of the algorithm's data structure after all insertions.
-*   **Query Time:** The total wall-clock time to perform queries for the 7 specified quantiles.
+*   **Query Time:** The total wall-clock time to perform queries for the 7 specified quantiles on the final summary.
 *   **Relative Error:** The relative error for each quantile `q`, calculated as `|estimated_quantile - true_quantile| / true_quantile`.
 We evaluated the error at quantiles p1, p5, p25, p50, p75, p95, and p99.

 ## 6. Results